 Have you spent too much time in the sun in the past, especially sunbathing without protection, used irritating care products or gone a bit overboard with facial scrubs?
 The chances are your skin is damaged or ageing more quickly.
 Fortunately there are products to repair some of the damage.

-Paula’s Choice has three tips for dealing with a dull complexion, age spots/red spots, wrinkles and pimples in adulthood.
+Paula’s Choice has three tips for dealing with a dull complexion, age spots/red spots, wrinkles and breakouts in adulthood.

 Then go for products that inhibit melanin (pigment) production.
 Ingredients such as vitamin C, niacinamide, acetyl glucosamine and retinol have been proven to be effective.
 Also use an AHA or BHA exfoliant daily.
 Apply the product all over your face (or on the body part in question), not just on the spots.
 Be patient: it may take six to twelve weeks before you see the results.

-If you’ve never used an AHA or BHA exfoliant, you will definitely notice an immediate improvement.
-The dull skin tone disappears to make way for a more radiant complexion and you be less prone to pimples.
-And why not use a brightening product to make your skin more radiant?
+If you’ve never used an AHA or BHA exfoliant, you will definitely notice an overnight improvement.
+The dull skin tone disappears to make way for a more radiant complexion and you will be less prone to breakouts.
+And a brightening product such as one with vitamin C and niacinamide will help fade discolourations and make your skin more radiant!

 Retinol is an effective anti-aging ingredient.
 It contributes to healthier cells, improves the skin’s firmness and texture and helps it function as a barrier.